 For some workers, a desk job is a dream: You enjoy your comfy chair and stay put all day.
 For others, the idea of being locked into one spot for a workday is unbearable.
-Hotel and resort workers, even staff, and restaurant personnel—just to name a few of the many hospital roles—spend most of the day on their feet.
+Hotel and resort workers, event staff, and restaurant personnel—just to name a few of the many hospitality roles—spend most of the day on their feet.

 3. You’re a people person.